tkomatsu/miniRayTracer/README.md

-# miniRT
+# miniRayTracer
 ### Description
-This program is to generate images using the Raytracing protocol.
+This program is to generate images using raytracing.

 ![Sample image](images/sample.bmp)

 ### Requirement